{{tip-component-4}}

 - Expect possible delays.
 Officers may take longer to adjudicate cases as they document their discretionary reasoning more thoroughly.

 - Be prepared for an RFE.
-If you receive a Request for Evidence, respond fully and promptly with legal assistance.
+Immigration attorneys are already reporting that USCIS officers are issuing Requests for Evidence and asking interview questions about why applicants chose to apply for a green card in the U.S. rather than through a consulate abroad.
+If you receive an RFE, respond fully and promptly with legal assistance.
 A well-documented response can directly address the discretionary factors an officer is weighing.

 What This Means If You Have Not Yet Filed